 Spontaneous vs Induced mutation

-Larger genes are more prone to spontaneous mutation because the chance of replication error is higher in larger genes.
+Evidently, large genes have more chances for spontaneous mutagenesis as having higher chances of end replication errors.
 The rate of spontaneous mutation is 10-5 per gene per generation during replication.
+Note that it occurred by birth too.

 On the other side,

 An induced mutation is resulting from exposure of an organism to mutagenic agents.
-The general mutagenic agents are radiation, UV light and chemicals.
+We already have mentioned some mutagens, somewhere in the article, nonetheless, commonly are chemicals and radiations.

-Spontaneous mutations are stable, inherited and occur infrequently in populations.
-The rate of inheritance depends on the types of inheritance pattern.
+Spontaneous mutations are stable, inherited and occur infrequently in populations whose rate of transmission relies on the inheritance pattern of the mutation.

 Somatic vs germ-line mutation: